Marceline, Missouri

-Marceline is a city in Chariton and Linn counties in the U.S. state of Missouri.
+Marceline (/ˌmɑrsəˈliːn/ MAR-sə-LEEN) is a city in Chariton and Linn counties in the U.S. state of Missouri.
 The population was 2,123 at the 2020 census.

 History

-In 1887, the Chicago, Santa Fe, and California Railway, began construction on a rail line between Chicago and Kansas City, Kansas.
+In 1887, the Chicago, Santa Fe, and California Railway began construction on a rail line between Chicago and Kansas City, Kansas.
 It ran through southeast Linn County, prompting new towns such as Marceline.
 The completed line was absorbed into the Atchison, Topeka, and Santa Fe Railway.
 The first land parcel in what became the town was sold in January 1888, and the town was incorporated two months later.
 By the end of the year, it had a railway roundhouse and yard.

 In March 1903, the Atchison, Topeka, and Santa Fe Railway divided the line into two districts, with the Missouri district headquarters in Marceline.

 The town was named after Marcelina, the wife of a railroad man.
 A post office called Marceline has operated since 1887.

 Marceline is most famous as the boyhood home of Walt Disney and served as the inspiration for Main Street, USA.
 It hosts the Walt Disney Hometown Museum.